OliaKr/level-validator/README.md

 This microservice was built as a professional challenge for an Israeli mobile gaming company.
 It validates JSON-based game level configurations using schema validation and LLM-based logical review.

+Supports flexible model switching between OpenAI models.
+You can specify the model(e.g gpt-4o-turbo, gpt-4o-mini, gpt-3.5-turbo) directly in the request body.
+If no model is provided, it will automatically fall back to the default model defined in the .env file .

 Tech stack: Node.js, AJV, OpenAI API, structured JSON output.

 ## Few-Shot Prompting